 wp_site, and in the WordPress configuration file

 - Update .htaccess (optional)

-Note that this step only applies if you excluded the
+Note that this step only applies if you exclude the

 wp-content/uploadsfolder.
 If that is the case, we need to setup